 Note that you do not apply to the course through universityadmissions.se/antagning.se.

-- 24 May - Deadline to send in the signed contract together with the appendix which describes your main tasks, to email@example.com.
-Contracts sent in after that day will not be evaluated and you cannot be admitted, if you don’t send in this second part of the application before this deadline.
+- 22 May - deadline to send in the signed contract together with the appendix which describes your main tasks, to firstname.lastname@example.org.
+If you send this in no later than 22 May you will be registered and get your admissions result before midsummer.

 - Approximately ten weeks into your Internship course we will have an Internship day at the Department, focusing on the written report you are expected to write and hand in at the end of the course.